ertuil/erblog/README.md

     weight = 2
 ```

-## 4. Self-Define HTTP hook
+## 4. Self-Define HTML hook
-There are tow hooks available for you to insert your http codes.
+There are tow hooks available for you to insert your HTML codes.

 The first is `layouts/partials/self-define.html` which is located above the footer in all pages.